run-ai/docs/docs/admin/admin-ui-setup/dashboard-analysis.md

 | Cluster is not fully loaded | Go to the Workloads view to review the resources requested for that Job (CPU, CPU memory, GPU, GPU memory).<br> Go to the Nodes view to verify that there is no Node with enough free resources that can host that Job. |

 Also, check the command that the user used to submit the job.
 The Researcher may have requested a specific Node for that Job.

-## Quota management dashboard

-The Quota management dashboard provides an efficient means to monitor and manage resource utilization within the AI cluster.
-The dashboard is divided into sections with essential metrics and data visualizations to identify resource usage patterns, potential bottlenecks, and areas for optimization.
-The sections of the dashboard include:

-* **Add Filter**
-* **Quota / Total**
-* **Allocated / Quota**
-* **Pending workloads**
-* **Quota by node pool**
-* **Allocation by node pool**
-* **Pending workloads by node pool**
-* **Departments with lowest allocation by node pool**
-* **Projects with lowest allocation ratio by node pool**
-* **Over time allocation / quota**

-### Add Filter

-Use the *Add Filter* dropdown to select filters for the dashboard.
-The filters will change the data shown on the dashboard.
-Available filters are:

-* Departments
-* Projects
-* Nodes

-Select a filter from the dropdown, then select a item from the list, and press apply.

-!!!
-Note
-    You can create a filter with multiple categories, but you can use each category and item only once.

-### Quota / Total

-This section shows the number of GPUs that are in the quota based on the filter selection.
-The quota of GPUs is the number of GPUs that are reserved for use.

-### Allocated / Quota

-This section shows the number of GPUs that are allocated based on the filter selection.
-Allocated GPUs are the number of GPUs that are being used.

-### Pending workloads

-This section shows the number workloads that are pending based on the filter selection.
-Pending workloads are workloads that have not started.

-### Quota by node pool

-This section shows the quota of GPUs by node pool based on the filter.
-The quota is the number of GPUs that are reserved for use.
-You can drill down into the data in this section by pressing on the graph or the link at the bottom of the section.

-### Allocation by node pool

-This section shows the allocation of GPUs by node pool based on the filter.
-The allocation is the number of GPUs that are being used.
-You can drill down into the data in this section by pressing on the graph or the link at the bottom of the section.

-### Pending workloads by node pool

-This section shows the number of pending workloads by node pool.
-You can drill down into the data in this section by pressing on the graph or the link at the bottom of the section.

-### Departments with lowest allocation by node pool

-This section shows the departments with the lowest allocation of GPUs by percentage relative to the total number of GPUs.

-### Projects with lowest allocation ratio by node pool

-This section shows the projects with the lowest allocation of GPUS by percentage relative to the total number of GPUs.

-### Over time allocation / quota

-This section shows the allocation of GPUs from the quota over a period of time.

 ## Analytics Dashboard